Debit Card Information Online: How to Find Your Debit Card Number

 When you swipe your debit card, you may not pay attention to what the numbers on your card mean.
-But knowing how to quickly find your debit card number, CVV code, and the expiration date is essential for online purchases and using your debit card over the phone, both for accuracy and security purposes.
+But knowing how to quickly find your debit card number, Card Verification Value (CVV) code, and the expiration date is essential for online purchases and using your debit card over the phone.

 Your debit card number.The sixteen digits on your card is your debit card number.
 It is unique to your checking account but different from your account number.
 You'll have to read off or enter this number when making a purchase over the phone or online.
 This is the most important number on the card so be sure to not share or lose this information.

 Your debit card CVV code.A CVV code is a three- or four-digit code (depending on your credit card company) and is also known as the security code.
-On Visa, Mastercard, and Discover cards, you can find the three-digit number on the back of your card, next to the signature box.
+On Visa, Mastercard, and Discover cards, you can find the three-digit number on the back of your card.
 If you have an American Express card, this four-digit number is on the front.
 The CVV code is another added measure of security to protect your bank account.

-Your debit card EMV chip.On newer debit cards, you'll find an EMV chip or microchip.
-The chip is located above your debit card number and used to protect you from fraud.
+Your debit card EMV chip.A Europay, Mastercard, and Visa (EMV) microchip is located on the front of your card and is used to protect you from fraud.
 The addition of this advanced technology gives you and your bank account extra fraud protection as it makes it hard to duplicate the data on your card compared to the magnetic strip.

 Learn more about debit cards

 We can help you manage all of your debit card needs: